-Written by Abi Gwynn (Research student)
+Written by Abi Gwynn (Research student from University of Exeter)

 Over the last two weeks, the dreaded fires have started in and around Palangka Raya and now smoke blankets the city.
 New fires are starting every day, adding to the smoky haze, and seem to be edging nearer to the forest.
 What has struck me most about this environmental catastrophe is that it receives no international media attention.
 As soon as fires hit the western world, such as those in California and Gran Canaria, everybody knows about them.
 Not that they aren’t important, but the fires occurring here in Indonesia are much more widespread, prolonged and globally significant for climate change, so need awareness!

 How do they start?

 The words ‘fire’ and ‘rainforest’ may seem a little oxymoronic, and before human influence, they were.
 Fires did not naturally occur in rainforests (for obvious reasons!).
 However, as humans started modifying the landscape by logging, clearing for agriculture and draining peatlands, rainforests started to dry out and become more susceptible to burning.
 Fires are often started to clear land to grow new crops or build houses and can then spread into the nearby rainforest.
 They soon rage out of control due to the high flammability of the dry peat soil.

 What are tropical peatlands?